 Best Thermostat Setting For Summer

-There is no one-size-fits-all when it comes to the best thermostat setting for summer.
-Instead, you’ll want to choose the best one based on your specific circumstance.
+The best summer thermostat setting will largely depend on your specific circumstances.
 Factors to consider include whether you’re at home, if you have pets or a baby, and even if you or a loved one are pregnant.

-1. The Best Temperature Settings When You’re at Home in Summer:
+1. The Best Temperature Settings When You’re at Home During the Summer

 You want to stay cool and comfortable when you’re at home in the summer.
 However, you also want to avoid very high energy bills.
 To strike the best balance, set your thermostat to 78℉.
 This is the level the US Department of Energy recommends for when you’re at home.

 If this does not provide enough relief from the heat, you may also want to use a dehumidifier.
-Schedule an appointment with your High Point, NC, HVAC team to get help optimizing your system’s efficiency.
+Schedule an appointment with your local HVAC team to get help optimizing your system’s efficiency.

-2. The Best Setting for Your Thermostat While Not at Home in Summer:
+2. The Best Setting for Your Thermostat While Not at Home During the Summer

 When you’re away from home, you can set the temperature slightly higher to save money.
-About seven to 10℉ is adequate.
+About 7 to 10℉ is adequate.
 In fact, if you bump up the thermostat any time you are away for two or more hours, you could save up to 10% on your cooling costs.
-Therefore the optimal thermostat setting for summer when you’re away from home is 88℉.
+Therefore, the optimal thermostat setting for summer when you’re away from home is 88℉.

 If you have a programmable thermostat, have it lower the temperature a little while before you come back.
 This will ensure you return to a comfortable home.

-3. The Best Thermostat Temperature Setting for Baby in Summer:
+3. The Best Thermostat Temperature Setting If You Have a Baby

 If their room becomes too warm, your baby may be at risk of SIDS.
 Keeping your AC unit in top shape and getting it repaired quickly if it’s not running well is critical.
 In addition, make sure to use light and breathable fabrics in the summer.
 You might also consider using a fan in the baby’s bedroom, as this could decrease the risk of SIDS by up to 72%.

-4. The Best Thermostat Temperature Setting for Pets in Summer:
+4. The Best Thermostat Temperature Setting If You Have Pets

 Pets are also prone to injury if they become too warm.
 To best protect them, set your thermostat between 75℉ to 78℉ when you are at home.
 Luckily, this lines up with recommendations that will keep you comfortable too.